 As my son has begun to take more classes outside of the homeschool environment he can now explain his writing situation to his peers and instructors.
 Making them aware of his situation has opened the door to additional understanding and assistance that he can use as he works to complete his assignments.

 There are many aspects of writing that are difficult for my teen with dysgraphia.
 We are still aware of the need for some remediation, especially in the areas of spelling and grammar.

-By the time many kids enter the middle school years it becomes a little easier to edit their own writing assignments to check for spelling and grammar errors.
-Although we tried several curriculum focused on developing editing skills, they didn’t work for my son.
+By the time many kids enter the middle school years, it becomes a little easier to edit their own writing assignments to check for spelling and grammar errors.
+Although we tried several curricula focused on developing editing skills, they didn’t work for my son.
 It’s pretty common that people with dysgraphia find it hard to identify errors in written work.

 Another reason we use this curriculum is to encourage my son to write short, specific pieces of information.
 His handwriting is still not very legible, but he understands the importance of practicing his handwriting on a regular basis.
 It is less frustrating to write answers to short, fill-in-the-blank type questions than to try to write well thought out paragraphs.
 To complete longer writing assignments he uses a word processing software program.

 Gather and Express Ideas